ShowComposer/Concept/README.md

 All the data is handled by a central component, the router, which ensures every change and state will be on the right place the right time.
 It's possible to subscribe to one hierarchy, for example get all changes from `visuals.fixtues.id[0].params`.

+Modules can subscribe to changes on some objects (and their childs).
+All changes are transmitted to the local broker.
+Non-static changes are only forwarded if a subscription is available.
+Some objects - e.g. system - are subscribed automatically.

 ### Types
 The following types are supported:
 - STATIC: Is part of the project definition, saved and eventually exported